Skip to content

 Biochar has the potential to be a powerful tool in the soil health and climate-smart toolbox for agriculture.

 Biochar is a stabilized carbon product made from various biomass sources via pyrolysis, a high-temperature low-oxygen process.
 Biochar can be applied to diverse soils and production systems.
-It can increase soil carbon sequestration, reduce greenhouse gas (GHG) emissions, increase yield, and build healthy, high-functioning soils and more resilient agroecosystems.
+It can increase soil health, reduce emissions, increase yield, and build healthy, high-functioning soils and more resilient agroecosystems.

 Different biochars from different feedstocks.
 (Photo courtesy of Kristin Trippe, USDA ARS)